shreyaspj20/nina_funcs/README.md

 *  **_windowing(data, reps, gestures, win_len, win_stride)_**

 windowing() is used to augment the data.
-The function requires the following arguements : data, reps, gestures, win_len, win_stride.
+The function requires the following arguments : data, reps, gestures, win_len, win_stride.

 data = Pandas dataframe just like returned by any of the above functions.